masato-arai/wmw/README.md

 ## Notes
 I only use [PostCSS](https://postcss.org/) in this project as I tried to get light weight as much as possible.
 Basically global JS and CSS files are in /src folder in root directory.
-All html and component templates are in /templates directory in root.
+All html (twig) and component templates are in /templates directory in root.
 The transpiled and compiled files are in /web folder instead of /public.

 ## Install